Bounds on Area Involving Lattice Size: Definitions

 For details see, for example, \cite{Barvinok}.
 We then have

-This, in particular, implies that $u\mapsto \w_u(P)$ is a convex function on $\R^2$.
+This, in particular, implies that $u\mapsto \w_u(P)$ is a convex function on $\mathbb{R}^2$.

-Recall that a vector $u=(a,b)\in\Z^2$ is called {\it primitive} if $\gcd(a,b)=1$.
+Recall that a vector $u=(a,b)\in\mathbb{Z}^2$ is called {\it primitive} if $\gcd(a,b)=1$.
 The {\it lattice width} of $P$, denoted by $\w(P)$, is the minimum of $\w_{u}(P)$ over all primitive directions $u$.

 A {\it lattice polygon} is a convex polygon all of whose vertices have integer coordinates.
 An integer square matrix $A$ is called {\it unimodular} if $\det A=\pm 1$.
-An {\it affine unimodular transformation} $\varphi:\R^2\mapsto\R^2$ is the composition of a multiplication by a unimodular matrix $A$ and a translation by an integer vector.
-Two convex bodies in $\R^2$ are called {\it lattice-equivalent} if one of them is the image of the other under an affine unimodular transformation.
+Two convex bodies in $\mathbb{R}^2$ are called {\it lattice-equivalent} if one of them is the image of the other under a map which is a composition of multiplication by a unimodular matrix and a translation by an integer vector.

-Let $\Delta=\conv\{(0,0), (1,0), (0,1)\}\subset\R^2$ be the standard 2-simplex.
+Let $\Delta=\conv\{(0,0), (1,0), (0,1)\}\subset\mathbb{R}^2$ be the standard 2-simplex.

-\begin{Definition} The {\it lattice size} $\ls(P)$ of a convex body $P\subset\R^2$ with respect to the standard simplex $\Delta$ is the smallest $l\geq 0$ such that $\varphi(P)$ is contained in the $l$-dilate $l\Delta$ of the standard 2-simplex $\Delta$ for some affine unimodular transformation $\varphi$. \end{Definition}
+\begin{definition} The {\it lattice size} $\ls(P)$ of a convex body $P\subset\mathbb{R}^2$ with respect to the standard simplex is the smallest $l\geq 0$ such that the $l$-dilate $l\Delta$ contains a lattice-equivalent copy of $P$. \end{definition}

-Let $\square=[0,1]^2\subset\R^2$ be the unit square.
+Let $\square=[0,1]^2\subset\mathbb{R}^2$ be the unit square.